DOI-USGS/gw-general-models/README.md

 C:\General_Models_WRR\subprojects

 The directory structure must be maintained to enable the system to function properly.
-One zip file for input_data is found at the ftp site:
+One zip file for input_data (uncompressed size is 41 GB) is found at the ftp site:

 ftp://ftpext.usgs.gov/pub/er/ma/northborough/JS_WRR/General_Models_WRR